BigDataflow-system/BigDataflow/README.md

 Apache Hadoop has three different installation modes: `Standalone`, `Pseudo-distributed`, and `Fully Distributed`.

-If you plans to run BigDataflow on the cloud (i.e. in `Fully Distributed` mode), you can just skip the ***Install Hadoop at local*** part and directly employ BigDataflow with no need for installing `hadoop`.
-Otherwise, you have to prepare hadoop enviroment on your local machine/cluster as follows.
+If you plan to run BigDataflow on the cloud (i.e. in `Fully Distributed` mode), you can just skip the ***Installing Hadoop in Local Mode*** part and directly employ BigDataflow with no need for installing `hadoop`.
+Otherwise, you have to prepare a Hadoop environment on your local machine/cluster as follows.

-### Install Hadoop at local*
+### Installing Hadoop in Local Mode*

-1, Download hadoop file.
+1, Download the Hadoop file.

 ```bash
 $ wget https://archive.apache.org/dist/hadoop/common/hadoop-2.7.2/